Salisbury Wetlands – Ducks Unlimited

-Salisbury has two wetland areas.
-One being the decommissioned lagoon near Highland Park (old lagoon), the other former farm land near the new lagoon off Government Road.
+Salisbury has two wetland areas, one being the decommissioned lagoon near Highland Park (old lagoon); the other, the former farmland near the new lagoon off Government Road.
 With approximately 40 acres of wetlands, Salisbury is known to bird watchers for having an impressive count of well over 160 species.

-Please remember that us humans and our pets can create havoc to these waterfowls if we do not give them their space.
+Please remember that we humans and our pets can create havoc to these waterfowl if we do not give them their space.
 Please help keep these waterfowl safe by not disturbing these areas.

-David Miller, one of our resident bird enthusiast, has been kind enough to provided us with a few of his fantastic photo’s.
+David Miller, one of our resident bird enthusiasts, has been kind enough to provide us with a few of his fantastic photos.